jrroosevelt/VS2PCG/Formats.md

 -   Each supporting character in your deck (and supporting characters in out-of-game piles) must have at least one Good team affiliation and no Evil team affiliations.
 Each other card in your deck (and out-of-game piles) with a team affiliation can also only have Good team affiliations.

+### Deep Six

+We’re taking our players back in time to look at the original six teams in the game and see what depth has been added in five years!

+**Season:** Spring 2021

+**Dates**: April 1st  2021 through June 30st  2021

+**Rules:**

+-   Your cards with a team affiliation can only be from one of the original six teams:
+    -   Avengers
+    -   Defenders
+    -   Guardians of the Galaxy
+    -   Supervillains
+    -   Underworld
+    -   X-Men
+-   You can only use cards from the following products:
+    -   The Marvel Battles
+    -   The Defenders
+    -   Deadpool & Friends
+    -   New Mutants
+    -   New Defenders
+    -   Cosmic Avengers
+    -   Galactic Guardians
+    -   Black Order
+    -   Mystic Arts  _(Out 3/31/21)_
+    -   Into the Darkness  _(Out 4/14/21)_

+In addition, you can have any number of neutral (cards without a team affiliation) equipment, plot twists, and locations in your deck, as long as they are from the listed products.

 ### Battles Royale

 Choose your 200-card set and build a deck from the cards inside!